My Horses

 These are the horses that I currently own, with a little description on each one.
 Each has its own individual personality and characteristics, and we have different goals and plans for each of them.
 I consider them family members and love them in spite of their shortcomings, as any fault one of them may have is usually just a reflection on my horse training ability.

-A Registered Quarter Horse sorrel mare, Daisy is my own horse.
+Daisy is a Registered Quarter Horse with the name Poco Blackburn Madie.
 When Cowboy Dad and I were dating, we got to talking about buying a horse.
 I was horseless at the time and really feeling the void, and Cowboy Dad was sweet enough to suggest we buy one and keep it at his folks’ farm.
 We looked around on various horse classified websites for horses for sale in our area, and found a seller nearby.
 He was selling a different mare, but we picked out Daisy in his herd and made him an offer.

 I remember the first time I rode Daisy, I had her in the round pen and had worked with her a couple times with saddling and groundwork.
 She had been ground driven some, and I figured I’d just go ahead and get on her.
 She was fine, acted like she’d been ridden before even!
 I rode her a few times, and then we went on a ride down towards the river.
 There was another horse with us, and he spooked one time, but Daisy didn’t even flinch.
 I was certain she would be a great horse!